 Underlayment Installation – The underlayment is a water-resistant or waterproof material placed between the wood decking and the roofing materials.
 It prevents the water from rain or melting ice from seeping into the wood decking and causing damage to the roof surface.

-Step 4: Installing The New Roofing Materials
+Step 6: Installing the New Roofing Materials

-Step 5: Cleanup and Final Inspection
+Step 7: Cleanup and Final Inspection

 Once the roofing materials have been installed, the crew will clean up any leftover debris from the installation to make sure that the house is clean for the homeowner.
 Your Indianapolis roofing contractor will then perform a detailed inspection of the newly installed roof to make sure that no mistakes were made and there are no flaws in the roofing material.